World History Books

 In this unit, we continue reading several books from previous units in addition to the following:

-order world history i booksWritten by an astute observer of human nature and Florentine political adviser at the height of the Renaissance, The Prince exemplifies the changes that were occurring during this period in history, as well as the movement away from the religious to the secular.
-Machiavelli’s revolutionary ideas that morality was not necessary, and often even a hindrance, to sound political judgment is an all too familiar and modern concept.
-If you read this along with your student you’ll recognize not only how it describes even modern political movements and actions, but Machiavelli’s influence on management theory.
-(I first read it as part of a great books program when I was in management training at a national company years ago.)
+Written by an astute observer of human nature and Florentine political adviser at the height of the Renaissance, The Prince exemplifies the changes occurring during this period in history, as well as the movement from the religious to the secular.
+Machiavelli’s revolutionary idea that morality was not necessary, and often even a hindrance, to sound political judgment is an all too familiar and modern concept.
+If you read this along with your student, you’ll recognize how it describes even modern political movements and actions and Machiavelli’s influence on management theory.
+(I first read it as part of a great book program while in management training years ago.)

-order world history i booksAlthough there are hundreds of books on this well-known character, only Galileo’s Daughter reveals Galileo not only as an innovative scientist, but also a somewhat impulsive trouble-maker (at least in the eyes of his detractors and the Catholic Church) while being a loving father, emotionally dependent upon his cloistered eldest daughter, Maria Celeste.
-Based upon papal documents, 124 existing letters from his daughter and other research, the author provides the facts concerning much of Galileo’s life, including his innovative inventions and his punishment at the hands of his beloved Church.
+Although there are hundreds of books on this well-known character, only Galileo’s Daughter reveals Galileo not only as an innovative scientist but also a somewhat impulsive trouble-maker (at least in the eyes of his detractors and the Catholic Church) while being a loving father, emotionally dependent upon his cloistered eldest daughter, Maria Celeste.
+Based upon papal documents, 124 existing letters from his daughter, and other research, the author provides the facts concerning much of Galileo’s life, including his innovative inventions and his punishment at the hands of his beloved Church.

 This fascinating, quick-moving read about the colorful Sir Francis Drake is a fantastic summary of the Spanish-English conflict to establish who would be the king of the seas, ending with the Spanish Armada.
-There are many leadership lessons to be learned comparing the styles and practices of both sides of this fierce battle!
-Well-researched by a master story-teller, the author tells the story of Drake’s life set in the politically-charged Elizabethan Age, in the Sea King.
+There are many leadership lessons to be learned by comparing the styles and practices of both sides of this fierce battle!
+Well-researched by a master storyteller, the author tells the story of Drake’s life set in the politically-charged Elizabethan Age, in the Sea King.

 Additional Honors Suggestions for this quarter (optional):

-order world history i booksThis gorgeous book is a careful and sensitive compilation of many of Leonardo Da Vinci’s most profound writings.
-Including over a thousand exquisite examples of his pencil drawings along with their corresponding translated notes, readers will be freshly amazed at the breadth of knowledge and incredible powers of observation of this Renaissance genius!
+This gorgeous book is a careful and sensitive compilation of many of Leonardo Da Vinci’s most profound writings.
+Including over a thousand exquisite examples of his pencil drawings and their corresponding translated notes, readers will be amazed at the breadth of knowledge and incredible powers of observation of this Renaissance genius!